matthewstory/mattrideshis.bike/_posts/2017-08-23-silca-roll-premio.markdown

 ![Invisible]({{ "/assets/posts/gear/reviews/silca/view-from-the-back.jpg" | relative_url }})

-The low profile of the Seat Roll Premio makes it nearly invisible unless you're looking for it, and invisible should be the goal of a well-designed saddle bags.
+The low profile of the Seat Roll Premio makes it nearly invisible unless you're looking for it, and invisible should be the goal of a well-designed saddle bag.
 The lining is also pretty sweet:

 ![Classy]({{ "/assets/posts/gear/reviews/silca/open.jpg" | relative_url }})